craftcms/docs/docs/3.x/config/config-settings.md

 Whether to use a cookie to persist the CSRF token if [enableCsrfProtection](https://docs.craftcms.com/api/v3/craft-config-generalconfig.html#enablecsrfprotection) is enabled.
 If false, the CSRF token will be stored in session under the `csrfTokenName` config setting name.
-Note that while storing CSRF tokens in session increases security, it requires starting a session for every page that a CSRF token is need, which may degrade site performance.
+Note that while storing CSRF tokens in session increases security, it requires starting a session for every page that a CSRF token is needed, which may degrade site performance.